nguyent/blog/posts/hashmap.md

 {:.center}
 ![conc-pipeline]({{ site.url }}/blog/assets/conc-pipeline.png)

 Data producers published messages containing a `schema_id` to Pub/Sub.
-Schemas would be resolved through a request to a Schema Registry (SR) to decode a message's `payload`.
-After decoding the data we could write it to a BigQuery.
+Schemas would be resolved through a request to a Schema Registry (SR) to decode a message's `payload` and write it to BigQuery.

 ### Cache Me If You Can